 The AI-based approaches will also help develop new modalities that are not traditional and work in non-ideal conditions.
 For example, palm recognition works with low-resolution cameras as it does not require stringent capture requirements like traditional fingerprint algorithms.
 In addition, the rate of algorithm improvements will significantly increase in the areas where traditional algorithms take years compared to AI-based ones taking months.
 AI will also allow efficiently combining modalities to create robust and high-accuracy algorithms.

 TECH5 will continue to lead the field in biometrics, constantly investing in research and improving our AI-based algorithms and adding new technologies to our portfolio, providing our partners and customers globally with the best-in-class biometric matching and digital ID technologies and platforms.

-Our ultimate goal in developing AI-based algorithms is to achieve race-to-zero-error across all our biometric modalities.
-These platforms will ensure that biometric authentication becomes foolproof, preventing anyone from impersonating another person or gaining unauthorized access.
+These platforms will ensure that biometric authentication becomes fool proof, preventing anyone from impersonating another person or gaining unauthorized access.